Police forces in line for below-inflation funding increase

 The Home Office said the proposed £287 million cash increase will enable forces to maintain additional officers they have recruited.

-Police in England and Wales are in line for below-inflation increase increase in funding next year, according to proposals set out by the Government.
+Police in England and Wales are in line for a below-inflation increase in funding next year, according to proposals set out by the Government.

 Under the provisional settlement, the Home Office said forces will receive an additional £287 million in cash terms from central government in 2023-24.